What's that, Tropey? We're here to talk about something?

 - Throw the Dog a Bone: Something good happens to someone who's generally unlucky.

-- Even the Dog Is Ashamed, Dog Dies at the End, Eat the Dog, Microwave the Dog, Scare the Dog, Post-Apocalyptic Dog and so on are merely friends of Tropey, as their dogs are less metaphorical.
+- Even the Dog Is Ashamed, Death by Newbery Medal, Eat the Dog, Microwave the Dog, Scare the Dog, Post-Apocalyptic Dog and so on are merely friends of Tropey, as their dogs are less metaphorical.
 And then there's Tropey, Come Home, which is as literal as it gets.
 Not to be confused with This Index Barks, which is about real dogs.
 (Make the Dog Testify is borderline; while the "Dog" in question does not have to be a Canine, it does have to be an animal, and it usually is a Canine.)